How to expatriate to Malta and start a business there

 - Which school is right for my children?

-That is why it is important to be well prepared, and not just a little!
+That's why it's important to be well prepared, and not just a little!

 You should learn about the culture and customs of the country you are going to and adapt as soon as possible.
 The same goes for the legal and health care systems.

-This is not all, think also to inform the banking institution in which you have subscribed.
+That's not all, think also to inform the banking organization in which you have subscribed.
 This way, you can stay in good standing and be kept informed of all the formalities related to your move abroad.

 In addition, one thing you should do to prepare for your expatriation is toanticipate the registration of your children.
 You can choose between local schools where your children will be fully involved in the culture of your host country.
 Or you can opt for a bilingual school.
 But of the two, for those who wish to expatriate to Malta, the second option is more suitable, especially if your children are young.

 Finally, Prepare your loved ones well for the expatriation you are planning.
-Spouses and children are sometimes forgotten in the preparation, but this can lead to a failure of the process.
-It is therefore very important to ask for their opinion on the one hand and to prepare them, in all aspects, on the other.
+Spouses and children are sometimes forgotten in the preparation, however this can lead to a failure of the process.
+It is therefore very important to ask for their opinion on the one hand and to prepare them, on all levels, on the other.